Verizon Is Having a Massive Outage Right Now

 How I solved today’s Wordle

-I started with RAISE and TOUCH, which left RECUR as the best solution.
+I started with RAISE then tried PLANT, assuming I wasn't looking for additional vowels and wanted to eliminate possible consonants.
+Next I tried GAMED, which left RIDER as the best solution.

 🟩🟩🟩🟩🟩